ffhibnese/Model-Inversion-Attack-ToolBox/README.md

 Also, you are always welcome to contribute and make this repository better!

-PS: We are already in the second development stage where the following updates will be introduced,
+PS: We are already in the second development stage where the following updates will be introduced soon.
 - Representative defense algorithms
 - Better refactor code with `trainer`
 - A package that can be installed with pip